TheIsrael1/TheIsrael1/README.md

 - 🔭 I’m currently Learning Rust 😄.
 - 🌱 Today I know Javascript, Typescript and some python.
-- 👯 I’m willing to collaborate on building communitites, open source projects and short sprint projects.
+- 👯 I'm willing to collaborate on building communitites,<br>
+  open source projects and short sprint projects.
-- 👨🏼‍🎨 If I'm not pushing code, I'm doing some other creative things.
+- 👨🏼‍🎨 If I'm not pushing code, I'm doing some other creative things.<br>
   Discover me on [Medium](https://medium.com/@ehindero).

 <br>